cocos-creator/docs-3d-deprecated/en/editor/animation/animation-editor.md

 The __index node__ in the __animation data__ is based on the relative path of the node where the __Animation component__ is attached.
 Therefore, a node with the same name under the same parent node can only generate one copy of __animation data__, and can only be applied to the first node with the same name.

-The nodes here and the nodes of the __Hierarchy Manager__ are mapped one by one.
-Using this relationship, when the number of nodes in the node list is too large to be consulted, you can use the search function of the __Hierarchy Manager__ to locate the nodes.
-Click on the node in the __Hierarchy Manager__, and it will also jump to the corresponding node position in the __Animation Editor__ to achieve a reasonable display effect.
+The nodes here and the nodes of the __Hierarchy__ panel are mapped one by one.
+Using this relationship, when the number of nodes in the node list is too large to be consulted, you can use the search function of the __Hierarchy__ panel to locate the nodes.
+Click on the node in the __Hierarchy__ panel, and it will also jump to the corresponding node position in the __Animation Editor__ to achieve a reasonable display effect.

 #### Selected node icon